wlandau/workflowHelper/README.md

 )
 ```

 The command names will automatically be treated as files since they have extensions.
 For example, the first line depends on `coef`, and the file `coef.csv` will be expected.
 In the second line, the assignment arrow and the `..plot..` wildcard set the `plot` option to `TRUE` for [`remake`](https://github.com/richfitz/remake).
 This means that the function `mse_plot` only needs to produce the plot in a graphics window and it will automatically be saved to `mse.pdf`.
 The third line says to use [`knitr`](http://yihui.name/knitr/) to knit `report.Rmd` to `report.md`.
-Datasets, analyses, summaries, and aggregates of summaries are automatically loaded into the `knitr` session.
-In other words, all intermediate objects named by `recallable()` (see below) can be used as R objects in the code chunks of `report.Rmd`.
+The [`knitr`](http://yihui.name/knitr/) targets depend on everything previous, so any objects listed by `recallable` and any non-report files generated in the `output` stage can be used.
+To load objects into a [`knitr`](http://yihui.name/knitr/) report, use the `recall` function (described later).

 Optionally, I can prepend some lines to the overarching [Makefile](https://www.gnu.org/software/make/) for the workflow.
 In this way, I can configure my workflow for a [Slurm](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) or [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System) cluster or simply add comments.